NDLANO/taxonomy-api/README.md

 All GET requests will return data using the same content type.

+When you remove an entity, its associations are also deleted.
+E.g., if you remove a subject, its associations to any topics are removed.
+The topics themselves are not affected.

 ## `/subjects`

 A collection of school subject, such as physics, mathematics or biology.